[SECURITY] Project Managers should not be able to choose an URL for a local repository

 Of course, no such limitations for remote repos as there is no security by-pass.

 What do you think about it ?

-#2 Updated by Jean-Baptiste Barth almost 5 years ago
+#2 Updated by Jean-Baptiste Barth about 5 years ago

 - Tracker changed from Defect to Feature

 It's actually not a defect : things work as intended in the current version, but it seems your use case doesn't fit what's done, which is a bit different.I agree there could be warnings somewhere about this side of repo management, but let me ask some questions :

 - if you don't trust your project managers, why do you give them the permission to manage repositories ? you can perfectly imagine only global administrators can change repository address (that's what I do personnally at work...)

 - isn't there any way to protect your repo ?
 I thought there was an ability to provide a local password, maybe managed through htaccess or something...